Kirby's Return to Dream Land: Plot

-A dimension-hopping spaceship called the Lor Starcutter suddenly flies out of a wormhole and crashes onto Kirby's home planet of Popstar.
-As Kirby, Meta Knight, King Dedede and Bandana Waddle Dee go to investigate, they meet an alien named Magolor, who discovers that the five vital pieces of his ship, along with 120 energy spheres, have been scattered across the planet.
+One day, a dimension-hopping spaceship called the Lor Starcutter suddenly flies out of a dimensional rift and crashes onto Kirby's home planet of Popstar.
+As Kirby, Meta Knight, King Dedede and Bandana Waddle Dee go to investigate, they meet an alien named Magolor, who discovers that the five vital pieces of his ship have been scattered across the planet, with the 120 Energy Spheres being scattered across both Popstar and Halcandra.
 With Magolor offering them a trip to his homeworld of Halcandra should they help fix his ship, Kirby and his friends set off to recover the lost pieces.

 After retrieving the main pieces, they travel to Halcandra, where they are attacked by a four-headed dragon named Landia.
 Magolor claims Landia is an evil beast that has taken over Halcandra and sends Kirby to defeat it.
-However, after Landia is defeated, Magolor reveals his true motive was to steal the Master Crown on its head and become all-powerful, with the intent of making the entire universe bow before him, beginning with Popstar.
-Teaming up with Landia, who has split into four individual dragons, Kirby and his friends confront Magolor in Another Dimension in a final battle and destroy the Master Crown, while Magolor is transported to another dimension.
+However, after Landia is defeated, Magolor reveals his true motive was to steal the Master Crown on its head and become all-powerful, as he wears the crown and uses it to turn into a large monster, with the intent of making the entire universe bow before him, beginning with Popstar.
+Teaming up with Landia, who has split into four individual dragons, Kirby and his friends go chase Magolor in Another Dimension.
+During the chase, Magolor uses the Lor Starcutter to try to defeat Kirby and his friends, but Kirby and his friends defeat the Lor Starcutter.
+Magalor removes Kirby and his friends from the Landia dragons before they come to fight him in a final battle.
+During the battle, Magolor transforms into a larger monster.
+Kirby and his friends destroy the Master Crown, while Magolor is transported to somewhere.
 With the Master Crown shattered and Magolor defeated, Kirby and friends return to Popstar, after a close call escaping the now collapsing Another Dimension.
 The Landia dragons take the Lor Starcutter and return home.
 A non-canon Extra Mode, which replaces Magolor's final form with Magolor Soul, reveals that Magolor may have been used as a puppet by the Master Crown itself.

-Kirby's Return to Dream Land Deluxe introduces a new game mode: Magolor Epilogue: The Interdimensional Traveler.
-It stars Magolor after his defeat at the hands of Kirby and his friends.
-Stranded in the unknown realm of Another Dimension and without most of his powers, Magolor sets out trying to reclaim them while also collecting fragments of a mysterious fruit called the Gem Apple.
-He eventually repairs the Gem Apple seed at the Ethereal Altar, but it is soon corrupted by the remnants of the Master Crown, becoming the Crowned Doomer.
-After its defeat, the Master Crown remnants combine with the Gem Apple, transforming into a massive tree-like being.
-Magolor fights the Master Crown, and eventually defeats it for good by infusing a sword with his magic to slice it in half.
-Magolor then leaves Another Dimension through a portal that opens up after the Master Crown is defeated.
-The credits sequence reveals that via the portal, Magolor ends up in the village of the Dream Kingdom, the parallel version of Dream Land which is located in an alternate universe, with the Gem Apple seed, now reduced to a sapling, being planted as the village's Gem Apple tree.
-Having now redeemed himself, Magolor takes up residence as the Dream Kingdom's shopkeeper, leading into the events of Team Kirby Clash Deluxe and Super Kirby Clash.